Principles of operator algebras

 \begin{answer} The simplest quantum spaces are those coming from random matrix algebras, which are as follows, with $X$ being a usual probability space,

-and what is to be done with them is the computation of the law of individual elements, the random matrices $T\in L^\infty(\mathcal X)=M_N(L^\infty(X))$, in the $N>>0$ regime. \end{answer}
+and what is to be done with them is the computation of the law of individual elements, the random matrices $T\in L^\infty(Y)=M_N(L^\infty(X))$, in the $N>>0$ regime. \end{answer}

-In order to move on, and get into computations, we must first further build on the general material from chapter 5.
+Which looks very nice, we eventually reached to some concrete questions, and time now for mathematics and computations.
+Getting started, we must first further build on the material from chapter 5.
 We recall from there that given a von Neumann algebra $A\subset B(H)$ coming with a trace $tr:A\to\mathbb C$, any normal element $T\in A$ has a law, which is the complex probability measure $\mu\in\mathcal P(\mathbb C)$ given by the following formula:

 In the non-normal case, $TT^*\neq T^*T$, the law does not exist as a complex probability measure $\mu\in\mathcal P(\mathbb C)$, as also explained in chapter 5.
 However, we can trick a bit, and talk about the law of non-normal elements as well, in the following abstract way: